Return to Library Home Page

 Watering: None after establishment in the landscape.

-Propagation: Easy, cutting and dispersal of pads.
+Propagation: Easy, cutting and dispersal of clades.

-Additional comments: Beavertail cactus is a very nice spreading cactus for small to medium size formal desert cactus gardens.
-Here is a fascinating hybrid cross of Opuntia santa rita and Opuntia basilaris.
-Someone please pluck off a pad of this for my yard!
+A taxonomic wonder: Here is a fascinating hybrid cross of Opuntia santa rita and Opuntia basilaris with pink flowers.
+Someone please pluck off a clade of this for my yard!